CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/9 Software Quality - exam questions.md

 ### Can a correctly functioning piece of software still have poor quality?
 Why?

-Yes, software can function as specified yet exhibit poor quality if it lacks attributes such as maintainability, usability, or efficiency.
-For instance, it may be difficult to modify or require excessive resources.
+Yes.
+It can meet functional requirements yet fail in non-functional areas (e.g., maintainability, usability, portability), leading to inefficiency, difficulty in updates, or poor user experience.

 ### If quality control can’t guarantee results, why do we bother?